Holger Börner: Political career

+As Minister President, Börner was critical of the city of Lahn in central Hesse, calling it "rubble" (Scheißdreck).
+Lahn had been created under a 1976/77 state administrative reform by the merger of the cities of Giessen and Wetzlar, which his predecessor Osswald had been a supporter of.
+However, the city was unpopular with the public, and had led to CDU winning a majority at the local elections.
+Despite the city of Lahn being supported by his party, Börner adopted CDU's position in opposition to the city, "Wetzlar should become Wetzlar, and Giessen Giessen again." ("Wetzlar soll wieder Wetzlar, Gießen wieder Gießen werden") and had the merger overturned by 1979.
+In addition, under him the new Giessen region was created in central Hesse in 1981, carved out of the Darmstadt region.

 In 1982, at federal level, the coalition between SPD and FDP at federal level collapsed.
 In the upcoming Hesse state elections on 26 September 1982, Börner campaigned against FDP's "betrayal in Bonn" and succeeded in FDP losing its representation in the Landtag entirely, falling under the 5-percent hurdle, while the Green Party entered the government, winning 9 seats.
 However, his SPD party won only 49 seats, 6 short of the 55-seat majority.
 Since the Green Party rejected a formal coalition, the only majority government possible was a CDU-SPD Grand coalition.
 However, since CDU had won 52 seats (3 more), Börner rejected it as it would have meant leaving the Minister President position to CDU, so his now all-SPD cabinet remained in office as a caretaker cabinet, being tolerated by the Greens until new elections were held on 25 September 1983.
 During the elections, he had rejected the idea of working with the Greens.